NourhanKhaled23/BidingManagmentSystem/README.md

 - Ensure DB is running and connection string is valid in `appsettings.json`
 - wwwroot folder is auto-created if not present

-## ✅ Project Status
-✔️ Completed core features
-🔜 Optional features like Forgot Password, Filtering, Pagination can be added